PrefectHQ/prefect/docs/core/tutorial/05-running-on-a-schedule.md

     load_live_data(transformed_live_data)
 ```

-When invoking `flow.run()` our Flow will never stop, always starting a new run every minute.
+When invoking `flow.run()` our flow will never stop, always starting a new run every minute.

 ::: tip More on Schedules